redrathnure/linkwarden/README.md

 1. Docker image is run with node:node user (default user for official nodejs images).
 By default it's `1000:1000` however it may be adjusted using `PUID` and `PGID` args.
 2. It's possible to run contained with `-u UID:GID` params.
 Please note it is **not** the same as `PUID:PGID` args and it is **not** recommended at all (see description below)
-3. Experimental build with node.js 20 (✓) and Alpine based images (🚧 TODO)
+3. Experimental build with node.js 20 (✓)
 4. Images were optimized for Docker BuildX toolset (reorder docker layers, use cache mount points etc)

 ## Some of the Issues Addressed

 ### Rootless Container

-Why: to not run process with under privilagied user, to avoid creation file with root:root chown and to make possibility to run image(s) from predefined (non root) host user.
+Why: to not run process with under privileged user, to avoid creation file with root:root chown and to make possibility to run image(s) from predefined (non root) host user.
 Problem: PostgresSQL images are ready for rootless run.
 Just use `-u` arg or `user: ` compose directive.
 However official Linkwarden image have multiple file permissions related problems.
 How to fix:
 Option 1: The custom images run under node:node (1000:1000) user by default.
 No any process with privileged user context anymore.
 Just run Docker/Docker Compose as usual without any extra parameters.
 All internal files are ready for this, all new files will be created with `1000:1000` owner.